Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/README.md

 ## Testing

 The backend includes some tests, and is expected to follow TDD practices going forward.
+Some test files are not yet fully anonymized and therefore not currently saved in the repo; ask in the slack channel and someone will share them with you.
 In order to run the tests:

 1. Spin up a build per the Dev Setup.
 2. While it is running, open a new terminal tab and execute: